Need Help Applying for a course?

 Trainees who do not achieve all of the components will be recognised for partial achievement.
 This may mean that the trainee passes the Technical Qualification but does not achieve a Grade C in English (or Level 2 Communication) or a Grade C in Maths (or Level 2 Application of Number).
 Trainees who have partial achievement may be able to progress to Level 3 Further Education.

-Trainees who secure employment, in their chosen occupational area, during their traineeship can transfer seamlessly to Apprenticeship Level 2.
-As an apprentice, if you become unemployed during your apprenticeship, you can transfer onto a Traineeship to complete your programme.
+Trainees who secure employment, in their chosen occupational area, during their traineeship may be able to transfer to a Level 2 Apprenticeship.
+As an apprentice, if you become unemployed during your apprenticeship, you may be able to transfer onto a Traineeship to complete your programme.